saipradeepcs/Selenium_Cucumber_framework/README.md

 # Selenium_Cucumber_framework
-A Behavior Driven Development framework
+A Behavior Driven Development framework which uses Page Object Model and Singleton design pattern
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.